Home

 Postcard sent to Jenne

-In 1904 and ’05 she corresponded with Joseph K. Brown, a cousin (perhaps on her mother’s side), and copies of two penny postcards he sent in reply are now in the Minerd.com Archives.
+In 1904 and ’05 she corresponded with Joseph K. Brown, a cousin (perhaps on her mother’s side), and copies of two penny postcards he sent in reply are preserved in the Minerd.com Archives.

 Jenne remained unmarried for many years.
 She felt a strong need for her family to make something of themselves.
 She lent money to her brother Roy so he could attend medical school, helping him become the first physician in his branch of the family.

 When Jenne was 33, she married 51-year-old George Ellsworth Baily (1860-1917), the son of Ellis B. and Marietta (Gaddis) Baily, and the widower of Margaret (Lyunch) Baily.
-He was a native of Carmichaels, Greene County, PA, and how they would have met is a mystery.
+He was a native of Carmichaels, Greene County, PA.
+How the two would have met is a mystery.

 Jenne and George's wedding was conducted by Homer B. Whitfield at Greensburg, Westmoreland County, PA.
 She was 19 years younger than her husband.